 Later, in August of that year, Dr. Batavia was invited to serve on the Editorial Board of the Journal of Neurologic Physical Therapy and in September of that year, he joined the Cochrane Collaboration, an international, not-for-profit, independent organization aimed at examining evidence for health care.
-He is a Cochrane member.
-He serves as a peer-reviewer refereeing for the Cochrane Injuries Group and worked on a protocol for the Working Group.
-In 2017/18, Batavia join a team to work on a Cochrane Airways Group review.
+He serves as peer-reviewer refereeing for the Cochrane Injuries Group, worked on a protocol for the Working Group, and is currently on a Cochrane Airways Group review.
 He is a Cochrane member.

 Dr. Batavia was appointed Department Chair in 2013 and held two terms (2013- 2019).

 In the academic year 15-16, Batavia embarked on a Memoir Project, co-authoring Wisdom From a Chair: Thirty Years of Quadriplegia, The Memoirs of Andrew I Batavia, which was published during the American's with Disabilities (ADA) 25th Anniversary year, describes the life of an international disability activist and scholar with high-level quadriplegia who wrote regulations for the ADA (title iii).(forewords by Former US Attorney General and former Governor of Pennsylvania Dick Thornburgh and Senator John McCain of Arizona).
 (The back story on the book can be found in the personal essay "a brother's memoir" which has received over 800 views).
 His life story powerfully illustrates how modest accommodations at the workplace can lead to historic output in the US.